 Above: Thomas Ince marketing his latest star in March 1917.
 “El Paso Times”, 2 March 1917.
 Via Newspapers.com

 Enid’s sister Marjorie was to claim that the family pressured her to join Enid in the US, to keep her company.
 But the early years in Hollywood appear to have a degree of excitement about them even if the transition to work in the US was tough.
-Sylvia Bremer‘s biographer Ralph Marsden reproduces one photo showing a happy Bremer, Enid and Marjorie Bennett swimming at California’s Arrowhead Springs, in 1917.
+Sylvia Bremer‘s biographer Ralph Marsden reproduces one photo showing a happy Bremer, Enid and Marjorie Bennett swimming together at California’s Arrowhead Springs, in 1917.
 According to Theatre historian Desley Deacon, the success of these young Australian women inspired others, including Judith Anderson.

 In Australia in late 1917 Nellie, Catherine and Alexander received some catastrophic news.
 The family’s oldest son, Frank Reginald, had been killed in fighting at Passchendaele, Belgium on 9 October 1917, not long after being promoted to Lieutenant.
 Nellie’s few letters held in Frank’s Australian military file reflect the deep grief the family must have felt.
-Soon after, Nellie and Enid’s two step-siblings packed up and departed for the US on the SS Ventura.
+Soon after, Enid’s two step-siblings packed up and departed for the US on the SS Ventura.

 Enid and Fred Niblo married in late February 1918 – his first wife Josephine Cohan had died in July 1916.
 The impending wedding was almost certainly the main reason for the Bennett family’s arrival in the US a few months before.
 But there the family stayed, all building careers for themselves in the US.
 For a few years in the early 1920s, Catherine enjoyed a career in comedy films, often with Monty Banks.
 Alexander Bennett is reported to have become an accountant.
 Marjorie, the reluctant actress, would eventually build a remarkable career in Hollywood character roles from the late 1940s, after a long career on stage, including two years performing back in Australia (1921-23).